 Availability of Public, Near-residential Green Spaces 2016

-The map displays the green spaces, forests and residential areas.
-Depending on the availability of public green spaces and the local share of private or semi-public open spaces within blocks/block segment areas, a total of 12 colour classes are distinguished (cf. matrix in the legend, Fig. 3).
-The range extends from the combination of “availability of public green spaces provided and a high share of private or semi-public open spaces” to the combination of “availability of public green spaces not provided and a low share of private or semi-public open spaces”.
+This map presents green spaces, forests and their availability to residential areas.
+Residential area segments are divided into twelve colour classes.
+These range from the combination of “availability of public green spaces provided and a high share of private or semi-public open spaces” to the combination of “availability of public green spaces not provided and a low share of private or semi-public open spaces”.